Very detailed and knowledgable.

 Mr. Barkemeyer understands how a criminal issue can affect his clients life on many levels.
 Many times, his client's families suffer as well.
 Mr. Barkemeyer teaches his clients about the criminal justice system and keeping his clients informed of all the circumstances concerning his/her case.

-Contact Baton Rouge criminal lawyer, Carl Barkemeyer, at (225) 964-6720 if you have a criminal charge in East Baton Rouge Parish or surrounding areas.
+Contact Carl Barkemeyer, criminal defense attorney, at (225) 964-6720 if you have a criminal charge in East Baton Rouge Parish or surrounding areas.

 Recent Blog Posts

-This week, the Louisiana Supreme Court upheld the statute that prohibits certain convicted felons from possessing a firearm.
-In 2012, the legislature created an amendment that required the passage of any gun law to be subject to "strict scrutiny."
-Th ...
+The Louisiana Supreme Court upheld the statute that prohibits certain convicted felons from possessing a firearm.
+In 2012, the legislature created an amendment that required the passage of any gun law to be subject to "st ...

 - 06.16.14 | Air Bag Fraud Law Now Tougher